|

 certified that the taillamps conform to the indicated SAE

+standards of the indicated year.
 The rest of the markings are the SAE lighting identification

 code symbols.
 The table below shows what each symbol means